ryanlevee/python_OOP_sample/README.md

 Here's a brief example of how the software works:

-1. The script monitors the SQL database for new vendor assignments.
+1. The program monitors the SQL database for new vendor assignments.
 2. When a new assignment is detected, it retrieves the parent case ID.
 3. The parent case ID is sent to the third-party API to get the corresponding child case ID.
 4. The XML data received from the API is processed and the SQL database is updated.